-Finally, the third danger we see is the suspect origin and poor quality of the other components sold together with the caliper as a kit.
-Here we mean the discs, brake pads, and clamps.
+Last but not least, the third element of danger is the questionable origins of the other elements in the kit wherewith the caliper is sold - we are talking about discs, brake pads and adapting brackets not crafted by Brembo – on whose quality Brembo cannot guarantee.
 In a braking system, each component plays its part in making the overall system work perfectly.
 If just one component is of shoddy quality, the proper functioning of the system as a whole can suffer.

 So that’s why we talk about

 SEMI-FAKES—it’s not the individual braking component that is bogus and dangerous, but the mixed up kit using Brembo originals.
 Even if they’re only partially fake, from a performance and safety point of view they are still 100% dangerous and unreliable.

 Every Brembo braking system, including upgrade kits, is designed for a specific vehicle, on the basis of in-depth analyses of that vehicle’s characteristics, including its weight, the arrangement of the elements in the wheel side, the electronics, tires, and the original master cylinder.

 Brembo braking system upgrades are therefore designed, sized, made, and tested to work perfectly for the vehicle they’re destined for.
 As such, even using a completely original Brembo braking system on a different car to the one it’s been designed for can be risky.